minjun0622/MKS22X-FinalProject/README.md

 # MKS22X-FinalProject

 # Group Name: Dynamic Duo

+#Description
+This game is similar to the game of Snake, where a tiny square moves around the world collecting the little pieces of food that is dropped randomly across the world.
+However, my group put a twist on this game and made it take place inside a maze where there is harder obstacles.

+#Instructions for Playing the Game
+When loading the game, you have two options.
+Pressing the button 1, will trigger a world that only has a border.
+If number 2 is pressed, then a world that is a maze will be generated.
+You have the arrow keys to move around.
+When you died, just press the 'r' key and you can restart with the choice of pressing either 1 or 2.
+A cheat was added such that if TAB was pressed multiple times, then the game would automatically think you won!

+#DEVlogs!
 # Minjun
 5/16/19
 Worked on the prototype today due to the fact that it was not complete.
 Plan to complete the prototype by tomorrow by 8:40.